mdiannibelli/shop-ecommerce/README.md

-## Shop E-commerce using Vite + React
+## Shop E-commerce using Vite + React + Firebase

-Frontend project with all funcionallity of an e-comerce website, render of products, categories, add to cart proccess, cart page and payment methods.
+Frontend project with all funcionallity of an e-comerce website, render of products, categories, add to cart proccess, cart page, payment methods, login and register.

 # Technologies used in this project